Account Link Extension

 Account Linking, since it will appear on the Login Page when they authenticate their primary account.

-By default, Auth0's Universal Login allows a user to both login and sign up as one may expect.
-However, when the account linking asks you to authenticate your primary account in order to link it with the new account, providing a sign up option can be confusing for users.
+By default, Auth0's Universal Login allows a user to both log in and sign up, as one may expect.
+However, when the account linking asks you to authenticate your primary account in order to link it with the new account, providing a signup option can be confusing for users.

 Toward the bottom of the object configuring the Lock widget, add the following line (after the

-Then save your changes and attempt to link an account.
+Save your changes and attempt to link an account.
 You'll notice that the Sign Up option is no longer present and your users are safe from an extra level of confusion.